aws-samples/amazon-sagemaker-integration-with-snowflake/README.md

 ### Example
 #### Console

-Access the API Gateway Console on the region you created your stack.
+* Access the API Gateway Console on the region you created your stack.

-Enter the *SageMakerSnowflakeApiGateway* API
+* Enter the *SageMakerSnowflakeApiGateway* API

-Click on the *POST* right behind */describeendpoint*
+* Click on the *POST* right behind */describeendpoint*

-Click on *TEST*
+* Click on *TEST*

-On the Request Body, add a JSON with the data to :
+* On the Request Body, add a JSON with the data to :

 ```
 {
-  "EndpointName": "testEndpooint"
+  "EndpointName": "testEndpoint"
 }
 ```